swiftlang/swift-evolution/proposals/0516-iterable.md

 ### Different lifetime relationships

-For some types that implement `BorrowingSequence`, it would be possible to have the spans returned from their iterator's `nextSpan` method to tie their lifetime to the overlying sequence type instead of the iterator.
-For example, the spans provided by a deque implementation would be over memory managed by the deque, not its iterator.
+For some types that implement `Iterable`, it would be possible to have the spans returned from their iterator's `nextSpan` method to tie their lifetime to the overlying sequence type instead of the iterator.
+For example, the spans provided by a deque implementation would be memory-managed by the deque, not its iterator.

 However, for sequence types that generate their elements as needed, the iterator must store the element as it's being borrowed, which requires the lifetime dependency on the iterator.
 This is the design chosen in order to allow maximum flexibility for conforming sequence types.

 ### Using an opaque iterator type

-As a way to mitigate the challenge of customizing the borrowing iterator in ABI-stable frameworks, `BorrowingSequence` could declare `makeBorrowingIterator()` as returning an opaque iterator type instead of giving the protocol an associated type.
+As a way to mitigate the challenge of customizing the borrowing iterator in ABI-stable frameworks, `Iterable` could declare `makeIterableIterator()` as returning an opaque iterator type instead of giving the protocol an associated type.
 However, using an opaque type in this position creates barriers to optimization that render this approach unworkable.